MediciHouse07/Learning_Records/CSR_Process Mining.md

 - in underfitting case, you should remove some possibilities
 - 5 example is not enough to say the generalization is good
 - representational bias

+## 1-2

+2023/01/17

+0000<->1000

+- desire line
+- metaphor
+- the model doesn't allow the behaviour, but it happended anyway, is it outliner
+- build an althernative model, is it overfitting
+- modeling language 1, modeling language 2
+- plethora of notations
+- the choice of language will influence the outcome
+- use transition system it is difficult to describe concurrency